cshtml5/CSHTML5.Tools/README.md

 ![Folder screenshot](/screenshots/config_folder3.png "Folder screenshot")

+(Optional) If you want to use a specific OpenSilver.dll instead of CSHTML5, compile the OpenSilver configuration and set Field #9 to the compilation output dir e.g. OpenSilver\src\Runtime\Runtime\bin\OpenSilver\SL.WorkInProgress\netstandard2.0

 You can leave the other fields empty or with their default value for now.

 5. Click "Start" to generate the stubs.
 A message will appear indicating that the operation may take a few minutes.